Hugh Herbert

 Hugh Herbert (August 10, 1885 – March 12, 1952) was an American motion picture comedian.
 He began his career in vaudeville and wrote more than 150 plays and sketches.

 Career

 Born in Binghamton, New York, Herbert attended Cornell University.
 As an actor, he "had many serious roles, and for years was seen on major vaudeville circuits as a pathetic old Hebrew."

 The advent of talking pictures brought stage-trained actors to Hollywood, and Herbert soon became a popular movie comedian.
 His screen character was usually flustered and absent-minded.
 He would flutter his fingers together and talk to himself, repeating the same phrases: "Hoo-hoo-hoo, wonderful, wonderful, hoo hoo hoo!"
-So many imitators (including Curly Howard of The Three Stooges, Mickey Rooney as Andy Hardy and Etta Candy in the Wonder Woman comic book series) copied the catchphrase as "woo woo" that Herbert himself began to use "woo woo" rather than "hoo hoo" in the 1940s.
+So many imitators (including Curly Howard of The Three Stooges, Mickey Rooney as Andy Hardy and Etta Candy in the Wonder Woman comic book series) copied the catchphrase as "woo woo" that Herbert even began to use "woo woo" rather than "hoo hoo" in the 1940s.